ajbax-cmd/Apartment-Maintenance-Portal/README.md

 * Tenants can submit requests via the Tenant section.
 * Maintenance Team can view and update request statuses.
 * Management can manage tenant records.

+## Demo
+A Demo video is availble for download in the Media folder.